 Our friend Evelyn makes a version of this smoked salmon dip, and it is outstanding!
-The first time we ever had it, Lenny was wowed as he thought it was carrot dip.
+The first time we ever had it, Lenny was so wowed that is was salmon, as he thought it was carrot dip.
 Silly guy!
 Then he was even more wowed when he found out it was luscious smoked salmon.
-During the holidays, we always have a crab feast with Evelyn and her family, and guaranteed this will be on the table and in my mouth.
+During the holidays, we always have a crab feast with Evelyn and her family and guaranteed this will be on the table and in my mouth.
 This year they are living in Spain, so we made the dip for us.
 No recipe in hand, so I threw it together all based on memory and flavor.
 Verdict?
 Outstanding!

 What are you doing to ring in the New Year?

 Smoked Salmon Dip

 - food processor

 zest from one small lemon

 1 tablespoon fresh horseradish or 2 teaspoons prepared horseradish